Holgermueller/Bamazon/README.md

 A node powered online shopping center.

+## Before you start

 To create this, you'll need to download the following node packages:

 * Mysql
 * Inquirer
 * Colors

+You'll also need your own MySQL workbench to connect to.

 ## See it work: